How to access free mobile medical, dental care in Oregon, Washington - NewsBreak

 They said the need for access to medical and dental care is huge within Latino communities.

-“We just want to be that helping hand,” Maria Jaramillo, Mano a Mano family wellness program director, said.
+“We just want to be that helping hand,” Maria Jaramillo, Mano a Mano's family wellness program director, said.

 Cruz does not speak English, which can be a barrier to accessing health care.
 Language barriers can make it difficult to communicate health needs, and while translator services are often available, it can still be a confusing process, explained Jaramillo, of Mano a Mano.